loggi/loggibud/README.md

 # How to submit

 To include your method to the benchmark leaderboards, you must submit the solution data into a pull request.
-Please check our submission guidelines for more information.

 While submitting the code is not required, we strongly suggest making your research code available to make reproducing the results more accessible.
 You